darkeclipz/computing-system/README.md

 # Computing System
 This is a C# implementation of the book The Elements of Computing Systems by Noam Nisan & Shimon Schocken.
 Instead of grabbing a soldering iron, all the logic is done with C# implementations of logical gates to simulate it as much as possible.
 For this same reason, I also tried to minimize repetitive code.
 However, I want to make sure that any logic that is performed is only done by the logical building blocks that are created in the project.

 Also worth noting is that the clock speed is very low.
 It is estimated for 50 cycles per second.
-For the clock I am using a Timer which lowest tick speed is 1m/s.
+For the clock I'm currently using a Timer, which lowest tick speed is 1m/s.
 So the theoretical speed with the Timer is about 500 cycles per second.
 I wonder if it is worth it to implement any other mechanism because the Windows OS scheduler will &@#$ it up.

+*Framework:* .NET Core

 ## Setup
 Currently only the hardware is working.
 It can be seen by cloning the project and running the tests.